Waldorf-Inspired Virtual Classes

 By working with familiar themes and stories inspired from their Main Lesson classes and the classics, students will learn core acting skills that will help them bring the stories and characters to life.
 Despite being online, ensemble-building will be a crucial component of this course.
 Theatre games and choral work will build our group together through laughter and imagination!
 No experience necessary.

-Our class will meet weekly for 18 weeks (except during school-wide breaks) and will culminate with a presentation of skills through monologues, choral speech, and scene work.
+Our class will meet weekly for 18 weeks (except during school-wide breaks) and will culminate with a demonstration meeting in which families and siblings are invited.

 *Please note, this does not take the place of specialized Speech Pathology courses.
 This will aid students in these areas.